-Crossing the equator, summer instead of winter, exploring another continent, being near an ocean again, visiting barging friends at their home in Cape Town were some of the compelling reasons that brought us to South Africa this winter.
+Crossing the equator, summer instead of winter, exploring another continent, being near an ocean again, and visiting barging friends at their home in Cape Town were some compelling reasons that brought us to South Africa this winter.

 We packed light because summer clothes don't take up much room, and we wanted to leave room for shopping in South Africa because of the excellent dollar/rand exchange rate.

 After 24 hours of travel on trains and planes, our friends picked us up at the Cape Town airport, and our South African adventure began.

 In Cape Town, we were much closer to the South Pole than our hometown of San Francisco.

 South African beaches were beautiful and this one on False Bay was colorful too.